 6. Click SAVE.
 In addition, you can click UNDO to obtain the last saved state of the Rule Chain being created.

 7. (Optional) You can click the + icon to add a child rule.
 Also, you can click the Unlink icon to unlink a rule from a Rule Chain.
+After you unlink a rule from a rule chain, if you want to add the same rule later, the schedule associated to the rule in the rule chain will not be applied automatically.

 - In the example below, if rule number 2 fails, rule number 3 (child rule) will not be executed.